-Environmental improvement programs (EIPs), as defined in the Environmental Management Calculation Protocol (the Protocol):
+Environmental improvement programs (EIPs) are defined in the Protocol as:

-are pollution reduction programs (under section 68 of the POEO Act) that have been initiated by the licensee by way of an application made to the EPA to vary their licence under section 58(3) of the POEO Act.
+pollution reduction programs (under section 68 of the POEO Act) that have been initiated by the licensee by way of an application made to the EPA to vary their licence under section 58(3) of the POEO Act.
 The environmental improvement programs must be programs outside of those required to achieve compliance with legislative requirements under the POEO Act or Regulations or any existing conditions on the licence at the time that the environmental improvement program is added to the licence.

-Section 68 of the Protection of the Environment Operations Act 1997 (POEO Act) defines pollution reduction programs (PRPs) as:
+With regard to pollution reduction programs (PRPs), section 68 of the Protection of the Environment Operations Act 1997 (POEO Act) states that:

-The conditions of a licence may require the holder of the licence:

-- a. to develop and submit to the appropriate regulatory authority a pollution reduction program and to comply with the program as approved by the appropriate regulatory authority, or - b. to comply with a pollution reduction program determined by the appropriate regulatory authority.

-A pollution reduction program may include but is not limited to requirements to carry out works or to install plant for the purpose of preventing, controlling, abating or mitigating pollution.

-The appropriate regulatory authority may approve a pollution reduction program with or without alterations.
+- (2) The conditions of a licence may require the holder of the licence - a. to develop and submit to the appropriate regulatory authority a pollution reduction program and to comply with the program as approved by the appropriate regulatory authority, or - b. to comply with a pollution reduction program determined by the appropriate regulatory authority. - (3) A pollution reduction program may include but is not limited to requirements to carry out works or to install plant for the purpose of preventing, controlling, abating or mitigating pollution. - (4) The appropriate regulatory authority may approve a pollution reduction program with or without alterations.